Hasmolam/Learning-Journey/README.md

-# patika-sql-assignments
+# Patika.dev SQL Homeworks

-SQL assignments for Patika.dev course
+This repository contains my homework submissions for the SQL course on [Patika.dev](https://patika.dev).